(for veterinary information only)

-Some individuals experience nausea with this medication.
-Giving the medication with food seems to reduce this effect.
+Some individuals experience nausea, diarrhea or appetite loss with this medication.
+This is generally mild and giving the medication with food should reduce this effect.

-The oral suspension should be refrigerated, though if it is mistakenly left out of the refrigerator for one day, this is not a problem.
+The oral suspension should be refrigerated, though if it is mistakenly left out of the refrigerator this is not a problem.
 The oral suspension should be discarded after 2 weeks.

 Amoxicillin may be given with or without food.